OctogonGuy/rotating-mesh/README.md

 # Rotating Mesh
-This program displays a 3D projection of a rotating mesh using SDL and linear algebra.
+This program displays a rotating 3D projection of a mesh using SDL and basic linear algebra.

 ## Prerequisites
 The following libraries are required to compile: